jlabnotes/jlabnotes.github.io/_tabs/resume.md

 - Specialization: greenfield implementations in the area of business process design and optimisation
 - End-to-end solution architecture, design, configuration and organisational implementation
 - Project management and business change management
-- Business development, pre-sales and client account relations management
+- Business development, pre-sales and client account relations maintenance
 - Agile methodology expert in frameworks Scrum/Kanban and Software Release Management

 **Training and Facilitating**
-- Expert training materials graphical designer
+- Expert Designer in training materials preparation
 - Designed and conducted on-line and in-class trainings for Atlassian technology end-users, project managers and senior executives
 - Delivered 100+ end-user trainings in using Atlassian technology
 - Facilitated 100+ workshops in process management design

 **Project Management**
+- Delivered 25+ Atlassian technology projects and solutions for clients
 - Methodology expert in SAP Activate framework
-- Delivered 25+ Atlassian technology projects and solutions for clients
 - Delivered and supported numerous projects in SAP technology, including implementations, upgrades and infrastructure upgrades
 - Managed numerous diverse corporate projects including large strategic initiatives like merger between companies or brand relaunch projects